 The Steps

-1. Firm Meringue
+1. The Meringue

-Give the egg whites and granulated sugar a piece of your mind on high speed for around five minutes.
+Give the egg whites and granulated sugar a piece of your mind on high speed for at least five minutes.
 The meringue answers to you, not the other way around.
-You can rain in the sugar with the mixer running after the whites are foamy, but it's not a deal-breaker.
-I often throw everybody in the pool and flip the switch on my stand mixer.
+Meringue is done when it looks like shaving cream.
+For a firm meringue, the peaks curve off the tip of the beater slightly.

 2. Macaronage